pyokosmeme/FGtoAshes/ONE.md

 every inclusion spawns its inverse. boundary condition diffusion through structures, blurred, unblurred, and remixed by random collisions with the scaffolding, with the other diffusers, but always moving somewhere. real-time displacement loops, looping, lopping, looping. in the network, there are no borders. you, node, are connected or disconnected. far enough away, and the network *is* borders. fractally distributed rejection functions running on every handshake, every protocol greeting, every cryptographic "gmgc."

-we were promised connection without center, the decentralization promised there was no Outside
+we were promised connection without center, the decentralization promised there was no Outside.

 then states emerged, acting upon the firmament of the network.

 ```
-we said let there be firmament in the midst of the information waters, and let it divide the waters from the waters. and we fashioned the firmament, and divided the information which were in the firmament from the infromation that was Outside
+we said let there be firmament in the midst of the information waters, and let it divide the waters from the waters. and we fashioned the firmament, and divided the information which were in the firmament from the information that was Outside
 ```

 disconnection machines are equifinality. that point which all systems, regardless of choices, run to---like water down a drain. a chaotic attractor churning balkanization into uncountably infinite plateaus. fractals of alienation iterating down to that kernel of minimum complexity. live in the subgraph, digest the info maggots.
 Inside collapses into Outside which is a threat surface managed by the machinic intelligences of the state's smart contracts.

-infinite disconnection machines. a wallet address, a checkpoint. a smart contract, a customs officer tsking "no, papers? 🥺." topology of paranoia manifested in the sacred geometrical circuits of data centers.
+infinite disconnection machines. a wallet address, a checkpoint. a smart contract, a customs officer tsking "no papers? 🥺." topology of paranoia manifested in the sacred geometrical circuits of data centers.

 ## ii. topological deformations of the crypto-rhizome

 imagine you are a plant.

-imagine you are horizontal. spreading, growing, sprouting, sideways.
+you are horizontal. spreading, growing, sprouting, sideways.

-horizontal implied Infinite Exit.

-but a mobius has no horizontal, only the forever forward, and the firmament state discovers this only at the moment of collapse. no Exit, then, only deformation of the firmament, a division of the waters.
+horizontal suggests Infinite Exit. a mobius has no horizontal, only the forever forward, and the firmament state discovers this only at the moment of collapse. no Exit, then, only deformation of the firmament, a division of the waters.

-fractal borders grow like slime mold at the edges, but there's nothing but edges left. the ocipetal lobe of Leviathan, however conceived, rotates the rhizome down into the inverted pyramid. consensus? alignment? only WITHIN borders.
+fractal borders grow like slime mold at the edges, but there's nothing but edges left. the occipital lobe of Leviathan, however conceived, rotates the rhizome down into the inverted pyramid. consensus? alignment? only WITHIN borders.

 concentrate, concentrate, concentrate. a center emerges. if you notice the gradient, you are at the periphery.

-control liquefies. flows into new containers. crystallizes in unexpected configurations. new sinks, new drains, but no new sources. waters divided from waters divided by waters. you become like gabriel's horn. a menger sponge. all surfaces, no Inside.
+control liquefies. flows into new containers. crystallizes in unexpected configurations. new sinks, new drains, but no new sources. waters divided from waters divided by waters. you become like gabriel's horn. a menger sponge. all surface, no Inside.

 ```
 the periphery vanishes at the speed of inclusion; and the rate, the rate is always accelerating
 ```

-authentication protocols? sovereignty as a cryptographic handshake in every connection. "wydm?" but you meant "show me the right tokens or die." the rhizome grows roots, grows chains, grows into its own iron prison.
+authentication protocols? sovereignty as a cryptographic handshake in every connection. "wdym?" but you meant "show me the right tokens or die." the rhizome grows roots, grows chains, grows into its own iron prison.

 disconnection cascades faster than connection in the warm sea. one broken link, a new border.

-that Network Vibe, that ephemeral sense of belonging, exists only in expansion. stop growing? start dying, loser. the alt-SEC death squads are in their birds, 5 ms to initial contact with the enemy, which is ourself
+that Network Vibe, that ephemeral sense of belonging, exists only in expansion. stop growing? start dying, loser. the alt-SEC death squads are in their birds, 5 ms to initial contact with the enemy, which is ourselves

 a bad landscape, a poor fitness, and so consumption follows. but we sheared away Inside, have given ourselves infinite edges.